BestTimesToVisit.com Logo

 City Sightseeing Buses (Hop-on Hop-off)

-Local Buses (e.g., Lothian Buses in Edinburgh, First Bus in Glasgow)
+Local Buses (e.g., Lothian Buses in Edinburgh, First Bus)

 These are the workhorses for getting around within cities and their immediate surroundings.
-They offer extensive coverage and are a very affordable way to reach less touristy neighborhoods or specific attractions not on the hop-on hop-off routes.
+They offer extensive routes and are a budget-friendly way to reach areas not covered by tourist buses.

 Car Hire

-Cost:Daily rates can range from £30-£70+ depending on the car type, rental company, and season.
+Cost:Daily rates can range from £30-£80+ depending on car size and season.
 Factor in fuel costs and potential insurance.
+Consider a smaller car for narrow country roads.

-Tip:Book your car well in advance, especially if you need an automatic transmission (manuals are more common and cheaper).
-Be prepared for driving on the left and narrow, winding roads, particularly in rural areas.
-Familiarize yourself with passing places on single-track roads – it's crucial etiquette.
-Consider a smaller vehicle for easier navigation on country lanes.
-Check your insurance coverage thoroughly.
+Tip:Book well in advance, especially for automatic transmission cars.
+Be prepared for driving on the left and navigating narrow, winding roads, particularly in rural areas.
+Familiarize yourself with passing places on single-track roads – always pull over to let oncoming traffic pass.
+Many travelers underestimate the time needed for driving distances; Google Maps times can be optimistic.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.